Beyond the Door III: Release

+Home media

 Beyond the Door III was released on VHS and LaserDisc in 1989 by RCA/Columbia Pictures Home Video.

 The film was released on Region 1 DVD by Shriek Show.
-Though the box art (see left) displays the alternate title Amok Train, the title card on the film itself reads Beyond the Door III.
+Though the box art displays the alternate title Amok Train, the title card on the film itself reads Beyond the Door III.

-It was also released in the Blu-ray format through Vinegar Syndrome.
+In October 2019, the film was released on Blu-ray by Vinegar Syndrome, licensed through MGM Home Entertainment.

+Reception

+TV Guide gave the film an unfavorable review, deeming the screenplay "illogical" describing it as "a clunky, Italian-produced horror opus [which] strains belief at every turn of its piecemeal plotting...
+This stodgily directed film's true star is its medieval-looking Yugoslav locations and sets."